 NHS England has instructed all Sustainability and Transformation Partnerships and existing Integrated Care Systems to come up with development plans by 1st September, that embed and speed up “system” working methods used to respond to and recover from the Covid-19 pandemic.
+This is the so-called Phase 3 of the NHS response to Covid-19.
 The plans have to be finalised and sent to the quango by 21st September.

 This is part of the contentious move for all Sustainability and Transformation Partnerships to become Integrated Care Systems by April 2021.